unisse-courses/s15-mp12/README.md

 # Yummers! : A Recipe Sharing Site
 Yummers! is a place where professional cooks, home-cooks, aspiring cooks and alike can share their own recipes and interact with one another.
 Guest users can have a view of all the recipes and share the recipes in the website only.
-Similarly, registered users can do them as well but, there are a lot more that they can do, like comment, like, and share recipes, create their own recipes, follow other users, and can add other users' recipes to their cookbook.
+Similarly, registered users can do them t oo but, there are a lot more that they can do, like commenting, liking, and sharing recipes, creating their own recipes, follow other users, and  add other users' recipes to their cookbook.

 ## Getting Started
 Clone or download the repository found at [Yummers! repository](https://github.com/unisse-courses/s15-mp12.git) to your local machine